WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 Identity manifests when we see a face and recall a name.
 It is in play when we see a badge and acknowledge someone’s authority.
 It emerges when we see an individual and treat them as white or black, gay or straight, male or female.

 It doesn’t exist without that correlation between an identifier or attribute and a subject.
 If you can’t identify a thing, it means you can’t place it.
 You can’t relate it to something else you already know.
-It has no identity, precisely because you can’t correlate it with anything else.
+It has no identity precisely because you can’t correlate it with anything else.

 Take an arbitrary string of hexadecimal digits: